Pradosh Vrat (प्रदोष व्रत)

 Food Items Do's and Don'ts for Pradosh vrat or Pradosh Fast

-What to Eat on Pradosh Fasting (Pradosh Vrat):
+What to Eat in Pradosh Vrat?

 - Fruits